Return to Inner Peace

 One boundary.

-Sometimes you can’t find peace because you keep handing it away.
+Sometimes you cannot find peace because you keep handing it away.

 You overexplain.